AP Explains: US has split up families throughout its history

 During the early 1900s, states sometimes pulled children from poor families and placed them in orphanages.
 But reformers in the 1920s and 1930s began promoting the idea that children should not be separated from their families, according to “In the Shadow Of the Poorhouse: A Social History Of Welfare In America” by Michael B. Katz.

-However, local and state authorities still used poverty as a reason to take children away from Native American and black families, McClain said.
+However, local and state authorities still used poverty as a reason to take children away from Native American and black families, National Association of Social Workers CEO Angelo McClain said.
 Sometimes the ordered separation came over concerns about a parent’s mental health.

 Malcolm X in his autobiography recalled welfare workers coming to take him and his siblings away as children from his struggling single mother after their father, an outspoken black preacher, was mysteriously murdered.
 The future civil rights leader lived in various foster homes and boarding houses.
 His mother, without her children, had a breakdown and was sent to a mental institution.